- Is Forex Legal in Australia?

 CMC Markets is a very secure trading broker with a long-standing history.
 It is listed on the London Stock Exchange and is regulated by ASIC (Australian Securities and Investments Commission).
 The UK’s Financial Conduct Authority (FCA), Investment Industry Regulatory Organization of Canada (IIROC) (Canada), Financial Markets Authority (FMA), New Zealand, and Monetary Authority of Singapore (MAS), Singapore, also regulate CMC Markets like other brokers.

-If offers low fees.
-Both the web and mobile trading platforms offer great performance.
+If offers low fees, both the web and mobile trading platforms provide outstanding performance.
 It supports its customers with highly advanced research and educational tools.
 Further, it offers negative balance protection to its traders along with exceptional customer support.

 AxiTrader – FX Broker Australia

-On the other hand, the broker offers a limited variety of trading products which is limited to foreign exchange and CFDs.
+On the other hand, the broker offers a limited variety of trading products limited to foreign exchange and CFDs.
 The research tools are also limited.
-And finally, the customer support is also very slow.
-It is limited to 24/5 services and email communication is the only service available and that too is slow.
+And finally, the customer support is also prolonged.
+It is limited to 24/5 services and email communication is the only service available and slow.

 FOREX.com – Global FX Trading Specialist

-When it comes to downsides, Forex.co offers higher spreads than other international brokers.
+When it comes to downsides, Forex.com offers higher spreads than other international brokers.
 Further, the rebate for active traders is quite limited.
-There is no negative balance protection offered to the traders.
+There is no negative balance protection provided to the traders.
 It is best known as one of the very active forex trader brokers.
-And the account minimum is also quite low at 50 US Dollars.
+And the account minimum is also relatively low at 50 US Dollars.

 Oanda – Best FX Broker

-Oanda is a low fee forex broker.
-It offers its traders an easy-to-use web trading platform.
-Oanda occupies a prominent place among all brokers because its account opening process is quite fast and easy.
-There is no minimum deposit at Oanda.
-This Australian Securities and Investments Commission (ASIC) regulated broker offers some very useful research tools, plenty of useful technical indicators, and a great API.
+Oanda is a low fee forex broker, offers its traders an easy-to-use web trading platform.
+Oanda occupies a prominent place among all brokers because its account opening process is relatively fast and easy with no minimum deposit.
+This Australian Securities and Investments Commission (ASIC) regulated brokers offer helpful research tools, plenty of useful technical indicators, and a great API.

 NinjaTrader – Automated Trading Solutions

 The micro contract at this platform offers low investment commissions that go as low as 0.09 US Dollars.
-The minimum account requirement is low, i.e. of 400 US Dollars.
+The minimum account requirement is low, i.e., of 400 US Dollars.
 The only downside to NinjaTrader is that one can only trade futures and options.
 Ninja Trader is NFA registered and not ASIC.